-Vulkan is a low level API that gives direct access of the GPU to developers who want the ultimate control.
+Vulkan® is a low-level API that gives direct GPU access to developers who want the ultimate control.
 With a simpler, thinner driver, Vulkan has less latency and overhead than traditional OpenGL® or OpenGL® ES.
-Vulkan has efficient multi-threading capabilities with multi-core CPUs that keep the graphics pipeline loaded, enabling a new level of performance on existing hardware.
+Vulkan has efficient multithreading capabilities with multi-core CPUs that keep the graphics pipeline loaded, enabling a new level of performance on existing hardware.

-Vulkan is the first new generation, low-level API that is cross platform.
+Vulkan is the first new-generation graphics and compute API that is cross platform.
 This allows developers to create applications for a variety of PC and mobile devices and operating systems.
 Like OpenGL, Vulkan is an open, royalty-free standard for any platform to adopt.
 For developers who prefer to remain on OpenGL, NVIDIA continues to maintain and support OpenGL and OpenGL ES.

 Learn more about Vulkan here.

-The Vulkan driver is a default component of the Linux For Tegra BSP release.
+The Vulkan driver is a default component of the NVIDIA® Jetson™ Linux Driver Package.

 vulkaninfo to determine the supported features and extensions of your device.